 Here are some of the tasks the unit can be used for:

 1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only parts.
 Add more capture capabilities with the use of fast USB3.1 to SATA adapters.

 2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extensions filters.

-3) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security Erase, or Sanitize erase protocols.
+3) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security Erase, Sanitize erase, NVME erase protocols.

 4) View the CAPTURED data directly on the Ubuntu Desktop screen or the Windows screen.